 #9 All Together Now

 For most people, the keyboard is the main way to enter information into and control their computer.
 But are you controlling your keyboard, or is your keyboard controlling you?
-Discover tips to make your keyboard easier to use.
+Discover tips to make your keyboard easier to use in Windows 8,

 #10 All Shook Up

 If you have a mild tremor or your stiff fingers are creating typos and other keyboard errors, Filter Keys can give you the equivalent of a steady hand by enabling your computer to ignore brief or repeated keystrokes that you make accidentally.
-Your can set your PC to ignore or slow down brief or repeated keystrokes by turning on Filter Keys in Windows 7 and Windows Vista.
+You can set your PC to ignore or slow down brief or repeated keystrokes by turning on Filter Keys in Windows 8, Windows 7, and Windows Vista.

 Re-publication of Illustrations

 If you would like to use any of the illustrations shown here for re-publication, please follow the instructions below: